userfrosting/learn/20.upgrading/03.41-to-42/docs.md

 Any migrations using the `io` property to interact with the user through the command line needs to be updated.
 Since migrations can now be run outside of the CLI, migrations can't make use of the `io` anymore.
 Any task requiring user input should be moved to a [custom Bakery command](/cli/custom-commands) or seed.

+Finally, the [`$dependencies` property](/database/migrations#dependencies) should now be static.
+Non-static property will still work, but the support for it is deprecated which means it might be removed in a future update.
+To make sure your migrations are compatible with future version, simply change `public $dependencies = [ ... ];` to `public static $dependencies = [ ... ];` in your migration file.
+This can also be applied safely to migrations which have already been run, as it doesn't affect the data or table structure.

 #### Seeds

 Database seeding should now be perform using the new Seeder class and `seed` bakery command.
 This new seeder allows for multiple seeding, detached from the migration system.
 It can also be used along Unit Tests.